UniversalDependencies/docs/_sv/dep/obl.md

 ---

 The `obl` relation is used for non-core nominal dependents of clausal predicates.
-In Swedish, `nmod` is used for prepositional complements/modifiers:
+In Swedish, `obl` is used for prepositional complements/modifiers:

 ~~~ sdparse
 Mamma har hand om barnen \n Mother takes care of the children